enhance-dev/enhance.dev/app/docs/md/get-started/tutorial.md

 }
 ```

-This exports all the CRUD methods we need as well as methods to validate that the passed data matches the schema.
+This exports all the CRUD methods we will need as well as methods to validate that the passed data matches the schema.

-The generator also creates html pages for each of these routes in the pages folder.
+The generator also creates HTML pages for each of these routes in the pages folder.

 To test the generated pages start the development server (`npm start`) and load the todo list at [http://localhost:3333/todos](http://localhost:3333/todos).
 From here you can create new tasks and edit existing tasks.
 This page is ugly and the it does not have the features required for todoMVC, but it is can be a starting point to build from.

 These generated pages will eventually be deleted for this app.
 They are useful for debugging and testing CRUD operations so we will leave them for now.
-The generated files in the elements folder will also be deleted for this app, but we can leave them for now.
+The generated files in the elements folder will also be deleted for this app.

 ## App Structure

 Following the reference design of Todo MVC we will structure the app similarly.
 Start by making an HTML page in `/app/pages/index.html` as a shell for the app.
 Add the following markup there:

 ```html
 <todo-app>